-It’s one of the mobile game metrics that give you the insight of game performance and general user experience.
-Mostly, we keep track of day 1, day 7 and day 30 retention rate mobile game metrics so we know if our games are built to last.
+Retention rate gives insight into game performance and general user experience.
+Mostly, we keep track of day 1, day 7 and day 30 retention rate mobile game metrics so we can know if our games are built to last.

 Day 1 Retention – It’s all about first impressions.
 You have to make sure users want to come back for more.
 They need to get to know the product and understand its value and advantages.
 This is called onboarding.
 If not done properly, odds of churning will drastically increase.

-Day 7 Retention– This is usually a turning point for an average user.
-It tells you how much users like the game, interface and overall user experience.
+Day 7 Retention – This is usually a turning point for the average user.
+It tells you how much users like the game, interface and overall experience.
 It determines whether they’ll continue playing your game.

-Day 30 Retention – Time when your customer base has shrunk and the remaining users are the ones who play it on weekly or even daily basis.
+Day 30 Retention – This is when your customer base has shrunk and the remaining users are the ones who play it on a weekly or even daily basis.
 These players are your loyal users.
 They like the game.
 They play it regularly.
 They’re much more likely to make an in-app purchase.

 6. CR – Churn Rate

-Churn rate is the exact opposite of retention rate where you keep track of lost users (the ones which uninstalled your app).
+Churn rate is the exact opposite of retention rate.
+You keep track of lost users (the ones who uninstalled your app).

 Churn Rate formula

-Most app owners lose more than 80% of new users in the first 90 days of the install…
+Most app owners lose more than 80% of new users in the first 90 days after the install…

 Why do people uninstall the game?